Thresholds: Reactivity Tipping Points

 This is the sweet spot for learning.
 If a dog is too far over threshold (due to excitement, stress, fear), they can’t focus or process information.
 Knowing when your dog is in the right state to learn is key for timing sessions.

-A dog’s thresholds can change—moment to moment, day to day, depending on factors like:
+Thresholds can raise or lower—moment to moment, day to day, depending on factors like:

 • Sleep